mlk2991/anonymous/README.rst

 This state of mind might be overkill but will eventually protect your anonymity as much as possible.

+**IMPORTANT tip:** Always think of your anonymity in terms of layers.
+Put as many layers between your person and the site you are reaching with Tor.
+If one layer of security falls, then your anonymity can still salvaged.

 Tor settings
 ============
 Prioritze .onion sites when known